PressurePace™

 PressurePace™ – Our Proprietary Technology

-PressurePace™ is the proprietary technology of BaroPace™ that, for the first time, acquires real-time blood pressure readings from a wearable blood pressure measuring device, processes those readings together with standard pacemaker functions in a smartphone app or similar device, such as a computer tablet, to determine the patient’s optimal heart rate to lower blood pressure to the desired level, and transmits that encrypted command to the patient’s pacemaker to produce a true physiological heart rate response at rest and during exertion.
-Before PressurePace™ completes a pacemaker reprogramming cycle, another innovation within the PressurePace™ program queries the patient for subjective input (such as “How are you feeling now?”), for the first time allowing the patient to interact with his or her pacemaker control in real-time.
+PressurePace™ is the proprietary technology of BaroPace™ that, for the first time, acquires real-time blood pressure readings from an external measurement source such as cuff-based or wearable blood pressure measuring device, processes those readings together with standard pacemaker functions in a small or mobile computing device – such as a computer tablet, smartphone app, smart watch or similar device – to determine the patient’s optimal heart rate to treat heart failure with preserved ejection fraction (HFpEF) or resistant hypertension.
+PressurePace™ then communicates with a patient’s pacemaker via a cyber-secure closed loop system that reprograms the pacemaker, if needed, in order to achieve the optimal physiologic heart rate by stimulating the right atrium of the heart which corresponds to normal cardiac physiology.
+Before PressurePace™ completes a pacemaker reprogramming cycle, another innovation within the PressurePace™ program queries the patient for subjective input (such as, “How are you feeling now?”) which, for the first time, allows the patient to interact with his or her pacemaker control in real-time.

 PressurePace™ represents a number of potential “firsts”: